-With more individuals working from home than ever due to ongoing quarantine measures, our bodies may be taking a toll from working at makeshift home office setups.
+With more individuals working from home than ever due to a shift in the nature of our work, our bodies may be taking a toll from working at makeshift home office setups.
 The main culprits being low back pain; other musculoskeletal aches and pains; headaches and migraines; as well as eyestrain and eye dryness.
-Listed below are common strategies for improving your workstation:
+Listed below are some ergonomic tips for improving your workstation:

 If you find yourself sitting at a desk for long periods, it is important to make sure that your chair promotes proper body positioning that does not cause neck, back, shoulder or arm discomfort.

 - Back Rest: It should be high enough that your back feels supported and have adjustable lumbar support.
 Recommended backrest recline is between approximately 90-110°.
 No lumbar support?
 Place a small cushion or folded clothing behind the small of your back.

 - Seat Height: Your thighs should be straight, knees bent at 90°, and both feet flat on the ground.
 Using a footrest is helpful if your feet do not quite reach.

 - Seat Depth: There should be approximately 3” of space between the edge of the seat and the back of your knees.

 - Arm Rests: Elbows should be in-line with your shoulders and at a height that your shoulders should be relaxed and not shrugged.